-Vortex induced vibrations - sound a bit fishy?
+Vortex induced vibrations - what is VIV?

 Vortex induced vibrations (VIV) doesn't sound very snappy, in fact it sounds completely made up but it isn't, what is it?
 VIV has been the destructive phenomenon behind most bridges collapsing pre-1980's but it is also the same phenomenon that allows fish to swim as fast as they do.
 They are the motions induced on bodies interacting with a flow of fluid, such as fish swimming through water.
 These vortexes will occur around the bases of bridges and offshore oil rigs which is the main reason for fatigue damage due to the consistent nature of the vibrations caused by the vortexes.